Quahu/Qmmands/README.md

 [![MyGet](https://img.shields.io/myget/quahu/vpre/Qmmands.svg?style=flat-square&label=myget)](https://www.myget.org/feed/quahu/package/nuget/Qmmands)
 [![The Lab](https://img.shields.io/discord/416256456505950215.svg?style=flat-square&label=discord)](https://discord.gg/eUMSXGZ)

-An asynchronous platform-independent .NET command framework that can be used with any input source, whether that be Discord messages, IRC, or a terminal.
+An asynchronous platform-independent .NET command framework for [Disqord](https://github.com/Quahu/Disqord).
+Can be implemented standalone in your chat bots or libraries.

 Inspired by [Discord.Net.Commands](https://github.com/RogueException/Discord.Net/tree/dev/src/Discord.Net.Commands) and [DSharpPlus.CommandsNext](https://github.com/DSharpPlus/DSharpPlus/tree/master/DSharpPlus.CommandsNext).

-## Installing
-Stable Qmmands builds can be pulled from NuGet.
-For nightly builds add `https://www.myget.org/F/quahu/api/v3/index.json` (the nightly feed) to your project's package sources and pull from there instead.

 ## Documentation
-There's currently no official documentation for Qmmands other than the community projects below and the bundled XML docstrings.
-For support you should hop in my Discord guild:
+Standalone documentation for Qmmands is not available.
+Instead, its implementation in Disqord is documented in the Disqord documentation.
+If you want to implement it outside of Disqord and have questions, feel free to ask them in the Discord guild.

 [![The Lab](https://discordapp.com/api/guilds/416256456505950215/embed.png?style=banner2)](https://discord.gg/eUMSXGZ)

-### Community Projects:
-* [k-boyle](https://github.com/k-boyle)'s Discord bot: [Espeon](https://github.com/k-boyle/Espeon) (Disqord)
-* [BlowaXD](https://github.com/BlowaXD)'s Nostale Server Emulator: [SaltyEmu](https://github.com/BlowaXD/SaltyEmu)
+## Installation
+Stable builds can be pulled from NuGet.
+Nightly builds can be pulled as NuGet packages from the MyGet feed: `https://www.myget.org/F/quahu/api/v3/index.json`.

-### A Simple Usage Example
+### Simple Usage Example
 **CommandHandler.cs**
 ```cs
 private readonly CommandService _service = new CommandService();